-Pancreatic islet cells are highly specialized mini-organs that secrete insulin, glucagon, and other hormones in response to physiologic stimuli such as glucose and regulate the blood glucose.
-A lack or a dysfunction of the insulin-producing, β cells of the islet is critical to the development of type 1 and type 2 diabetes.
+Pancreatic islets are highly specialized mini-organs that regulate blood glucose by secreting insulin, glucagon, and other hormones in response to physiologic stimuli such as glucose.
+A deficiency or a dysfunction of the insulin-producing β cells of the islet is critical to the development of all forms of diabetes.

 We are located in Nashville, TN, on the beautiful Vanderbilt University campus!
 Vanderbilt is a private research university and medical center and offers a wealth of research opportunities, resources and community!